Top Rated Parks and Nature Attractions North Atlanta

 Discover the best parks for you to spend some quality time with your family.

 Published: 2022-06-23 21:02:31

 If you're looking for a nature getaway without having to leave the city, North Atlanta has some beautiful options.
-Our Mighty Dog team enjoys spending some quality time with their family after a roof installation in Alpharetta job well done.
+Our Mighty Dog team enjoys spending some quality time with their family after a roof installation job well done.
 Whether you're looking for a relaxing park setting or some more exciting attractions, these parks and nature areas will not disappoint.
 Check out our list of top-rated parks and nature attractions in North Atlanta and start planning your next outdoor adventure!

 Wills Park in the Alpharetta area is a great option for those looking for a wide variety of recreational activities.
 The Rec center features Basketball, Karate, Aerobics, and more for those athletically inclined.
 If you’d prefer a slower pace, Wills Park also offers access to dog parks, playgrounds, and a community center.

 There's also a soccer league, baseball and tennis leagues, and a variety of walking trails to enjoy for locals and visitors alike.
 For those with horses, there is a spacious equestrian arena complete with fences and obstacles.
 When you’re done riding, you can cool off in the pool or wind down on a nature walk.

 Located in the Roswell area, Big Creek Park is a nature lover's paradise.
 Here you’ll find lots of wildlife, miles of hiking and biking trails, and a beautiful river including scenic waterfalls.
 There is also a pond, a playground, and a picnic area for the kids.
 The Park is home to a variety of unique and interactive sculptures by local artists to give it some unique Georgia flavor.